kornkamolp/kornkamolp/README.md

 # Project content
 ### Restaurant Data Analysis
 My first SQL project!
 Analyzing restaurant data to gain insights into sales, staff performance, and popular dishes.
 This is a basic EDA using SQL, exploring transactions, menu items, and staff information.
-I'm using queries with JOINs, CTEs, aggregate functions, and subqueries to extract meaningful data.
+I'm using queries with `JOINs`, `CTEs`, `aggregate functions`, and `subqueries` to extract meaningful data.

 Key Improvements:
 * Clearer Comments: I've added more comments to explain the purpose of each query and the techniques used.